Your Dynamics 365 launch is a pivotal milestone, marking the moment where preparation meets user expectations.

 Inclusive Approach: Engaging stakeholders and team members throughout increase participation and shared commitment, which breaks down potential resistance to create support for the new system.

 Trust Building: Instilling confidence in the process and the system is crucial.
 Use clear, transparent communication about the expected benefits of your new solution.
+This will involve acknowledging legitimate concerns and providing support as teams evolve.

-Related: A Blueprint for CRM Leadership Leadership
+Related: A Blueprint for CRM Leadership

 Curbing Customisation and Integration Risks

-Most CRM projects involve customisation and third-party integrations.
+Most projects involve customisation and third-party integrations.
 Mastering the dynamics of these complexities requires understanding the risks involved and seeking to mitigate them.

 Strategic Planning: Though customisation can enhance user experiences, it should be cautiously used.
 Ask whether a specific feature customisation benefits everyone or just a select few.